cocktailyogi/EggDuino/README.md

         - Go to your Inkscape-Installationfolder and navigate to subfolder .\App\Inkscape\share\extensions
 		- open File "eggbot.py" in texteditor and search for line:
 			"Try any devices which seem to have EBB boards attached"
-                - uncomment that block like this:
+                - comment that block with "#" like this:
                 		# Try any devices which seem to have EBB boards attached
 				# for strComPort in eggbot_scan.findEiBotBoards():
 				#	serialPort = self.testSerialPort( strComPort )